mdn/content/files/en-us/web/html/global_attributes/anchor/index.md

 #### Result

 Scroll the example to see how the infobox is tethered to the anchor.
-When supported, the infobox will be fixed to the right of the anchor.
+When the `anchor` attribute is supported, the infobox will be fixed to the right of the anchor.
 If not supported, the infobox will be fixed to the viewport.

 {{EmbedLiveSample("Basic `anchor` attribute usage", "100%", 225)}}